 Post-Season Qualifying Criteria

-Racing in CYSL will follow the current Alpine Competition Rules (ACR) of USSA.
-Decisions, not covered under the ACR, will be decided by a Race Jury consisting of a USSA Technical Delegate – assigned by USSA, the Chief of Race - assigned by the hosting mountain, and a Referee - appointed from amongst the qualified coaches at the race.
-CYSL Board of Directors may not endorse any actions that violate the rules of the ACR.
+Racing in CYSL will follow the current Alpine Competition Rules (ACR) of US Ski and Snowboard.
+Decisions, not covered under the ACR, will be decided by a Race Jury consisting of a USSS Technical Delegate – assigned by USSS, the Chief of Race - assigned by the hosting mountain, and a Referee - appointed from amongst the qualified coaches at the race.
+The CYSL Board of Directors may not endorse any actions that violate the rules of the ACR.
 All protests against the results, or the conduct of the race, will be decided by the Race Jury, after a protest fee of $50 is tendered.

-6. The number “N” will be one less than one half of the total number race runs in the CYSL Qualifying Race Series.
-For example: If there are 8 individual runs in the CYSL Qualifying Race Series (usually four race dates), then N=[(8/2)-1] = [4-1] = 3 so the racer's best 3 (three) individual runs will make up the racer's ranking in his or her age class.
+6. The number “N” will be one less than half of the total number of race runs in the CYSL Qualifying Race Series.
+For example: If 8 individual runs are completed during the CYSL Qualifying Race Series (usually four race dates), then N=[(8/2)-1] = [4-1] = 3 so the racer's best 3 (three) individual runs will be summed to determine the racer's Season Ranking in his or her age class.
 In extraordinary circumstances, the Board of Directors may modify this formula, but the modification must be approved by a majority vote of the Directors.

-10. Other races may be held in CYSL, which are not part of the Qualifying Race Series, however their results will not factor into a racer's Season Ranking.
+9. Other races may be held in CYSL, which are not part of the CYSL Qualifying Race Series, however their results will not factor into a racer's Season Ranking.
 An example is the CYSL Parallel, - this race is not currently part of the Qualifying Race Series.